 Workplace Data: Law and Litigation provides an overview of legal issues associated with employment-related electronically stored information (ESI), focusing on discovery issues in particular.
-Written for employment and labor law practitioners, this new treatise offers a comprehensive overview of today’s discovery challenges, a detailed statute-by-statute analysis of data retention requirements in federal workplace-related laws, a summary of emerging workplace social media and other technology-related issues and a guide to data protection privacy laws in North America, Europe, Asia and Oceania.
+Written for employment and labor law practitioners, this new treatise offers a comprehensive overview of today’s discovery challenges, a detailed statute-by-statute analysis of data retention requirements in federal workplace-related laws, a summary of emerging workplace social media and other technology-related issues, and a guide to data protection privacy laws in the Americas, Europe, Asia and Oceania.

-The treatise introduces the elements of ESI—its evolution, components and its relation to the workplace—presenting a comprehensive analysis of workplace-related ESI and its associated e-discovery challenges.
-It provides a compilation of data retention statutes and enabling regulations covering more than 20 federal laws.
-Although many laws relate directly to employment (e.g., ADA, FMLA, OSHA, Title VII), various “non-employment” statutes and regulations that can impact workplace data retention (e.g., tax laws, Sarbanes-Oxley) also are included.
+The treatise introduces the elements of ESI—its evolution, components, and its relation to the workplace—presenting a comprehensive analysis of workplace-related ESI and its associated e-discovery challenges.
+It provides a compilation of data retention statutes and enabling regulations encompassing more than 20 federal laws.
+Although many laws relate directly to employment (e.g., ADA, FMLA, OSHA, Title VII), various “non-employment” statutes and regulations that can impact workplace data retention (e.g., tax laws, SEC regulations, and Sarbanes-Oxley) also are included.

-Workplace Data covers in depth emerging issues involving social media and electronic devices in the workplace, including employee privacy and monitoring, focusing on sources of protection for employees and sources of potential liability for employers when it comes to the use of technology both inside and outside the workplace.
-The treatise also focuses on the ever-expanding globalization of business and increasing intercountry transfer of employee personal data, providing an overview of privacy laws in 24 North American, European, Asian and Oceanic countries and regions.
-Some of these countries have data privacy laws that directly conflict with U.S. discovery rules, requiring practitioners to be aware of the basic differences among nations’ privacy laws.
+Workplace Data covers in depth emerging issues involving social media and electronic devices in the workplace and focuses on the ever-expanding globalization of business and increasing intercountry transfer of employee personal data, providing an overview of privacy laws in more than 20 North American, European, Asian, and Oceanic countries and regions.